Mr-Kumar-Abhishek/Arieservatio-prototype/README.md

 #Arieservatio

-Apart from having a mouthful of a name this is an (or going to be) airline reservation system.
+Apart from having a mouthful of a name this is an (or going to be) of airline reservation simulation.

 ###Showcase